marnelfr/back-to-laravel/README.md

 load our data using: ``artisan migrate:fresh --seed``

 ### Factories
-Using seeds may make us faster but using factories with seed can boost your development.
+Using seeds may make us faster but using factories with seeds can boost your development.
 It uses ``Faker`` to generate fake data used to populate our tables.\
 They are located in the **database directory** and to use them, we need